paulrobertlloyd/paulrobertlloyd-v3/README.md

 1. Ensure the destination server meets the system requirements.
 2. Run `cap production deploy`.

-## A note about comments

-This website supports [static comments][8], that is comments that are included as HTML during build.
-As comments contain sensitive data (namely commenters' email addresses), they are not available publically.
-Use `remarks_dir` in Jekyll’s config file to point to the location of comments on the local server.

 [1]: http://bundler.io "Bundler website"
 [2]: https://jekyllrb.com "Jekyll repository"
 [3]: http://rake.rubyforge.org "RAKE - Ruby Make"